akothman/account_demo/README.md

 Allows you to register for an account, login, update account information, and log out.
 If you are not logged in and try to access a page required a login, you will be redirected back to the login page.

+The code is kind of thrown together, since I was learning this all as I was creating the site.

 Requires a table with these fields (to function correctly):

 <table>